Tarn Hut (km1917) – Hunters Hut (km1941)

 Then I entered an alpine area that was full of views and changing terrain.
 This is the Red Hills area which is a unique mineral belt of uplifted metamorphic rock that stretches for quite a ways but is only a few kms wide.
 There are lots of big mountains of varying colors and open alpine areas, since the soil is poor and doesn’t support the growth of most trees.

 The climb started with a boulder field of red rocks that looked volcanic but are not.
 They were jumbled in every possible angle and very sharp, making the walking tricky to say the least.
 One bad step would mean a broken leg or a lot of lost skin.

 The rocks are the trail.

-Then the views at the top made me have to stop and take it all in a lot.
+Then the views at the top made me have to stop and take it all in for awhile.

 I live for this stuff and felt like I was at home in the Rockies.
 It was such a beautiful day…the forecast had been right!

 I love long sidles across mountain faces…when they’re not too steep!

 I ran into Alistair and Gail from Alberta, Canada at the top.
 They were the first people I had seen all day since the morning hut.
 They later joined me at Hunters Hut.